 While much of Iran’s support to Hezbollah is cash, a great deal of support comes in the form of weaponry and training.
 It has long been suspected that Iran has provided Hezbollah with weaponry through the use of airdrops into Lebanon and Hezbollah controlled territory.
 These airdrops provide Hezbollah with the crucial munitions needed to conduct their ongoing terrorist operations in the region.
 In addition to weapons, US officials and researchers believe that Iran’s elite fighting force, The Iranian Revolutionary Guard, has routinely provided training and intelligence to Hezbollah fighters.
 The training and weaponry supplied by Iran has helped to establish Hezbollah as a dangerous fighting force in the Middle East.

 Since Hezbollah’s creation, Iran has supplied the militant group with both fiscal and material aid.
 Iran’s support has been crucial in Hezbollah’s continued growth in the region.
 The US government has been aware of the threat Hezbollah poses and designated the group as an international terrorist organization in 1997.
 US policymakers have also sanctioned both Iran and Hezbollah over the last 20 years in an attempt to diminish the terrorist group’s influence.
 Moving forward, Hezbollah’s future likely remains tied to Iran’s continued support and US officials will need to keep a close eye on any developments between the two parties.

-This article was written by Everett Stern from our Tactical Rabbit Reviews series.
+This article was written by Jonathan W. from our Tactical Rabbit Reviews series.